korc/onefile-websrv/README.md

 - `-map` option can be used to map URL's to different handlers
 - multiple arguments on command-line will add more mappings
 - each mapping has relative URL `path` and `handler` part, with optional `parameters` for each handler type
+  - optionally prefix `path` with a host name for "virtual hosts"
 - `handler` parameter values:
   - `file`
     - simple file-based static webserver